milofultz/tinybrainfans/wiki/Programming/assembly/minicube64.md

 The [introduction page](https://aeriform.gitbook.io/minicube64/) is what I'm annotating below.
 Hopefully these notes will give more insight into what the assembly is doing in the console.

+You can find more about the compiler directives being used at the asm6f Github page[5], which is what Minicube64 uses.

 ### Writing a New ROM

 On the page ["Writing a New ROM"](https://aeriform.gitbook.io/minicube64/new), there is a test program written in {{6502 assembly|Assembly (6502)}}.
 I figured a good way to learn what was going on was to annotate the whole thing and really grok it.